makolyte/refactoring-singleton-to-DI/README.md

 ```

 # Refactoring practice
+1. Clone this repository
+2. Open up the Step0-StartingPoint project.
+3. Do the refactoring steps

+Note: Use whatever DI library you want.

-I've provided the three steps shown above as projects.
-To maximize learning, I suggest starting with Step0-StartingPoint and doing the refactoring steps yourself.
+I may provide the refactoring step projects in the future as a reference.
+To maximize learning, I suggest starting with the Step0-StartingPoint project and copying it to a new project to do the refactoring.
+That way you can compare the starting point and refactored code.

-Use whatever DI library you want.
-I'm using Ninject because I'm showing someone how to use it.

 # References
 1. Names and dependencies are from this realistic-looking example: https://docs.simpleinjector.org/en/latest/quickstart.html